 In the 18th century, this crescent-shaped bread became famous in France thanks to Queen Marie Antoinette.

 The queen loved to have kipferl for breakfast, so this bread gained in popularity among the French people.

-In 1915, a French bread maker named Sylvain Claudius Goy made the crescent pastry with the same technique but used different ingredients.
+In 1915, a French bread maker named Sylvain Claudius Goy made the crescent pastry with the same technique, using different ingredients.

-Since then a traditional French-made soft pastry has emerged called croissants.
+Since then a traditional French-made soft pastries emerged and were named, croissants.